AnushaC-git/Multi-State-MRS/README.md

 This repository contains the code and data files for executing the data analysis.

 The data required for our data analysis is divided into two categories: (a) Roamer  (b) Seater.
-These datasets contain TRS datasets for 16 administrative regions of Ghana and are stored as csv files named 'Roamer_Data.csv' and 'Seater_Data.csv'.
+These datasets contain TRS data for 16 administrative regions of Ghana and are stored as csv files named 'Roamer_Data.csv' and 'Seater_Data.csv'.
 These must be read in the beginning of the data analysis code by updating their file path accordingly.

 The data analysis codes are as follows: